-For admission to the module ALDE122 / ALDA122, a student must first pass ALDE111 / ALDA111.
+For admission to the module ALDE122 / ALDA122, a student required to take ALDE111 / ALDA111, must first pass this module.
 In all other cases students have immediate access to ALDE122 [Semester 2] / ALDA112 [Semester 1] or ALDA122 [Semester 2].

-A final mark of at least 40% in ALDE111 / ALDA111 only grants students conditional entry to ALDE122 or ALDA122.
-Students who were allowed to continue with ALDE122 / ALDA122 and who passed the examination in this module, may have the result for ALDE111 / ALDA111 condoned to a pass by the entity concerned with Academic Literacy.
+Students who did not pass the module ALDE111 / ALDA111, but were conditionally allowed to take ALDE122 / ALDA122 and passed the module, may have their result for ALDE111/ ALDA111 condoned to a pass by the entity concerned with Academic Literacy.

-The module ALDE122 / ALDA112 or ALDA122 comprises three compulsory components: an Academic Literacy component, a Computer and Information Literacy component and a Reading component.
-For the academic literacy component class attendance of two periods per week is compulsory.
-Computer and Information Literacy requires that students learn autonomously, but they will have access to contact sessions if they wish to make use of it.
-Students are also required to attend a number of sessions in the Reading laboratory as part of the reading component.
-Depending on a student's reading speed and comprehension, he/she could be compelled to attend more sessions.
-A student must pass all three components to pass the module.
+The module ALDE122 / ALDA112 or ALDA122 comprises two compulsory components: an Academic Literacy component and a Computer and Information Literacy component.
+For the academic literacy component, class attendance of two periods per week is compulsory.
+Computer and Information Literacy requires that students learn autonomously, but they will have access to contact sessions if they wish to make use of them.
+A student must pass both components to pass the module.